PSBP-Library/PSBP/README.md

 ```

 `Function` specifies, using `toProgram` and corresponding postfix `extension` `asProgram`, that *pure functions* of type `Z => Y` can be used *as programs* of type `Z >--> Y`.

+Typically `asProgram` is used for *primitive pure functions* for which the flexibility of separating of specifications from implementations is considered not to be important.

 ## `Construction`